Utah Administrative Code

 (b) skills, talents or abilities specific to the teaching assignment, as determined by the LEA.

-(5) Following receipt of documentation and consistent with Section 53A-6-104.5(2), the USOE shall approve a Level 1 competency-based license.
+(5) Following receipt of documentation and consistent with Subsection 53E-6-306(2), the Superintendent shall approve a Level 1 competency-based license.

-(6) If an individual with a Level 1 competency-based license leaves the LEA before the end of the employment period, the LEA shall notify the USOE Licensing Section regarding the end-of-employment date.
+(6) If an individual with a Level 1 competency-based license leaves the LEA before the end of the employment period, the LEA shall notify the Superintendent regarding the end-of-employment date.

-(7) The individual's Level 1 competency-based license shall be valid only in the LEA that originally requested the competency-based license.
+(7) An individual's Level 1 competency-based license shall be valid only in the LEA that originally requested the competency-based license.

-(8) The written copy of the Level 1 competency-based license shall prominently state the name of the LEA followed by LEVEL 1 - LEA SPECIFIC - COMPETENCY-BASED LICENSE.
+(8) A written copy of a Level 1 competency-based license shall prominently state the name of the LEA followed by LEVEL 1 - LEA SPECIFIC - COMPETENCY-BASED LICENSE.

-(10) A Level 1 competency-based license is equivalent to the Level 1 license as described in R277-500 and R277-502 as to length and professional development expectations and subject to the same renewal procedures except that an individual may renew a Level 1 competency-based license despite the limitations of R277-504-3D.
+(10) A Level 1 competency-based license is equivalent to the Level 1 license as described in R277-500 and R277-502 as to length and professional development expectations, and subject to the same renewal procedures except that an individual may renew a Level 1 competency-based license.

 (11) A Level 2 competency-based license may be issued to a Level 1 competency-based license holder if that individual successfully completes the Entry years Enhancement program as detailed in R277-522.